briansunter/graph/site/src/content/logseq/building-a-second-brain.md

 > What did you do well?

-> What could you have  better?
+> What could you have done better?

 > What can you improve for next time?